-The Statement of Net Position and the Statement of Activities display information about the financial activities of the overall School District.
+The Statement of Net Position and the Statement of Activities display information about the financial activities of the overall School District, except for fiduciary activities.
 Eliminations have been made to minimize the double counting of internal activities.
-Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions
+Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.

-The Statement of Net Position presents the School District's assets, deferred outflows of resources, deferred inflows of resources and liabilities, with the difference reported as net position.
+The Statement of Net Position presents the School District's non-fiduciary assets, deferred outflows of resources, deferred inflows of resources and liabilities, with the difference reported as net position.
 Net position is reported in three categories as follows:

-- Investment in capital assets consists of the School District's total investment in capital assets, net of accumulated depreciation, and reduced by outstanding debt obligations related to those capital assets.
-To the extent debt has been incurred but not yet expended for capital assets, such amounts are not included as a component of net investment in capital assets. - 2.
+- 1. Investment in capital assets consists of the School District's total investment in capital assets, net of accumulated depreciation. - 2.
 Restricted net position consists of resources for which the School District is legally or contractually obligated to spend in accordance with restrictions imposed by external third parties or imposed by law through constitutional provisions or enabling legislation. - 3.
 Unrestricted net position consists of resources not meeting the definition of the two preceding categories.
 Unrestricted net position often has constraints on resources imposed by management which can be removed or modified.